Our terms of service

 Data protection law treats companies who handle personal data as either data controllers or data processors.
 Under data protection law, most companies who act as suppliers to other companies will be considered data processors.
 But there are exceptions, and they tend to apply where companies who supply services to other companies act in heavily regulated areas such as payments.
 As part of our GDPR preparations, we conducted an in-depth review of our processing activities and came to the conclusion that we needed to act as a data controller under the law, and not as a data processor.
 We based this decision on:

-, the UK Information Commissioner
+guidance from our data protection regulator, the UK Information Commissioner

 court decisions interpreting these requirements

-, an advisory group for EU data protection law
+advice from the Article 29 Working Party, an advisory group for EU data protection law

 Advice from our outside lawyers for data protection.